brightmanforever022/api-v1-client-node/docs/Receive.md

 * **server**: http server (*object*, required)

-Listens for when the callback url sends data to the server.
+Listens for when the callback url sends data back to the server.
+Occurs whenever a transaction to the forwarding address happens.
 Responds with an *object* in the data parameter of the callback.

 Response Object: